We’re Buying This Dress: Runaway Bride (1999)

 Mr-Darcy-jane-austens-heroes-9589797-2048-1351

-Ike is not having Maggie be treated this way.
+But Ike is not going to allow Maggie be treated this way.
 He takes the situation into his own hands.

 “Ike Graham: [Mrs. Whittenmeyer refuses to sell a wedding gown to Maggie] You sell wedding dresses, right?